borntofrappe/game-development/07 Pokemon/Pokemon 12/README.md

 ### Update

-Incrementing the stats work for the attack, defense and speed values, but not for the health points `hp`.
+Incrementing the stats works for the attack, defense and speed values, but not for the health points `hp`.
 In this instance, the idea is to increment the base value, so that the pokemon has a higher maximum value for its health.

 ```lua
 if IV > diceRoll then